A SINGLE GIFT

 “I too have a passion to help survivors see that there is hope after rescue, and that there are people who can help us if we let them.”

 Joy’s experience of restoration led her to mentor children and young adults who have survived similar abuse.
-Today, she is using her freedom for the restoration of others, including travelling to Europe and Africa to share her story and advocate for an end to cybersex trafficking of children.
+Today, she is using her freedom for the restoration of others, including travelling to Europe and Africa to share her story and advocate for an end to online sexual exploitation of children.